khanglb2000/cloud_native_observability/README.md

   - Name: 500 Internal Server Error
   - Date: 07-24-2024
   - Subject: Internal Server Error
-  - Affected Area: The trial application
+  - Affected Area: The application
   - Severity: High
-  - Description: The server encountered status 500 (Internal server error) and currently unable to complete request."
+  - Description: The server encountered status 500 (Internal server error) and currently unable to complete request.

-## Creating SLIs and SLOs
+# Creating SLIs and SLOs

 _TODO:_ We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that we would use to measure the success of this SLO.